In the City: Cuzco

 La Cicciolina (6)

-A long time Audley favorite, this local delight specialises in homemade pasta in a trendy setting, and also serves excellent tapas at the bar.
+A long time Audley favorite, this local delight specializes in homemade pasta in a trendy setting, and also serves excellent tapas at the bar.
 Advance booking is a must and we’re happy to help reserve a table for you.

 Café Yanapay (8)

-Not to everyone’s taste – with colourful walls and children’s toys everywhere – but the food is extremely well priced, delicious and all proceeds go to their charity supporting additional education for impoverished children.
+Not to everyone’s taste — with colorful walls and children’s toys everywhere — but the food is extremely well priced, delicious and all proceeds go to their charity supporting additional education for impoverished children.